reasonml/reasonml.github.io/src/pages/guide/javascript/syntax-cheetsheet.md

 <pre>{...point, x: 30}</pre>       |  <pre>{...point, x: 30}</pre>

 ### Blocks
-In `Reason`, "sequence expressions" are created with `{}` and evaluate to their last statement.
-In `JavaScript`, this can be simulated via a temporary variable which must be created in an invalid state, then later mutated.
+In Reason, "sequence expressions" are created with `{}` and evaluate to their last statement.
+In JavaScript, this can be simulated via a temporary variable which must be created in an invalid state, then later mutated.

 <table>